-"…hence a clear grading approach in diagnosis of rickettsial infections using combinations of culture, antigen – or DNA detection coupled with dynamic serology have proven to be useful (29).
-However, the three-pronged approach is not feasible in most clinical settings as in vitro rickettsial isolation requires laborious cell culture technique and potentially require BSL-3 laboratory containment (based on the risk-assessment) that may lead to highdiagnostic costs."
+"…hence a clear grading approach in the diagnosis of rickettsial infections using combinations of culture, DNA detection and serology have proven to be useful (29).
+However, the three-pronged (what does it mean?)would write: However, this approach may lead to high diagnostic costs.."